educorvi/edi.chatgpt4plone/README.md

 # edi.chatgpt4plone

-This add-on is a "Proof of Concept" (poc) prototype for integration of ChatGPT3 in Web-CMS Plone.
+This add-on is a "proof of concept" (poc) prototype for integration of ChatGPT3 in Web-CMS Plone.
 This add-on and the additional system enhancement
 "gpt-poc" are working on the shoulders of the great LLM-Framework (LLM = Large Language Model) [LangChain](https://python.langchain.com/en/latest/index.html).
 In our first release we assume that the plone site is connected with an local elastic search engine.
 For the integration of elastic search in plone we use the add-on [collective.elasticsearch](https://pypi.org/project/collective.elasticsearch/).

-**The base idea is to use the famous LLM ChatGPT3 from openAI together with an own content-database provided by an elastic search engine.
+**The base idea is to use the well known LLM ChatGPT3 from openAI together with an own content-database provided by an elastic search engine.
 The AI-based creative process to generate answers for prompted questions should use own information sources only!**

 The system enhancement gpt-poc will start a websocket-server based application to build a "bridge" between Plone Web-CMS, LLM (using LangChain), the